Process guide: how we plan, scope, and deliver campaign photography

 • Building hero and supporting images

-• Allowing flexibility for crops and placements
+• Flexibility for crops and placements

 6. Post-production + delivery